gdangelo/CarND-Advanced-Lane-Lines/writeup.md

 Using the OpenCV `getPerspectiveTransform` and `warpPerspective` I obtain the following result:

-![alt text][image3]
+![Perspective transform][image3]

 #### 3. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.

-I used a combination of color and gradient thresholds to generate a binary image (thresholding steps at lines # through # in `another_file.py`).
-Here's an example of my output for this step.  (note: this is not actually from one of the test images)
+I used a combination of color and gradient thresholds to generate a binary image (thresholding steps at lines 55 through 128 in `pipeline.py`).
+Here's an example of my output for this step:

-![alt text][image3]
+![Binary image][image4]

 #### 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?